 To pay by Purchase Order, choose the Purchase Order option during checkout.

-Dr. Christine Roman-Lantzy and and Dr. Sandra Newcomb have been paid by Perkins to be the instructors for this class.
+Dr. Christine Roman-Lantzy and Christopher Russell have been paid by Perkins to be the instructors for this class.

 They have no nonfinancial relationships to disclose.